 In a contest that started slowly for both teams, El Cerrito (5-1-1, 3-0 ACCAL) picked up the pace midway through to remain in sole possession of first place in league play.

-"We had a rough time in the beginning but picked it up," said Harvey, who got El Cerrito on the board with a 6-yard score
+"We had a rough time in the beginning but picked it up," said Harvey, who got El Cerrito on the board with a 6-yard score at the end of the first half.
+"We just have to keep it going."

 Just moments into the second half, Alameda (2-6, 1-3) pulled to within 14-6 when Antonio Manibusan plowed his way into the end zone from 5 yards.